Bridging Loan FAQs

 Sometimes you need liquidity to function and a property bridging loan can provide you with capital quickly over a relatively short period of time.
-Bridging loans is a short term interest only loan, usually for a period of 12 months or less, secured against land or property.
+A bridging loan is a short-term, interest-only loan, usually for a period of 12 months or less, secured against land or property.
 Find out more.

 When to use a bridging loan for your residential or commercial property?

-A bridging loan can be useful to raise capital for any legal purpose but in typical circumstances borrowers can obtain a bridging loan for the purposes of:
+A bridging loan can be useful in raising capital for any legal purpose, but in typical circumstances borrowers can obtain a bridging loan for the purposes of:

 - Buying to let